Eastern Venus

-Eastern Venus, formerly Pacific Venus, is a cruise ship completed in 1998 by Ishikawajima-Harima Heavy Industries and originally owned by Japanese company Venus Cruise Line, a subsidiary of the Shin Nihonkai Ferry company.
+Eastern Venus, formerly Pacific Venus (ぱしふぃっくびいなす), is a cruise ship completed in 1998 by Ishikawajima-Harima Heavy Industries and originally owned by Japanese company Venus Cruise Line, a subsidiary of the Shin Nihonkai Ferry company.
 In 2023, the ship was sold to Panamanian company Eastern Venus Inc. following its owner's shutdown and subsequently renamed to Eastern Venus, with the International Register of Shipping listing the official manager and operator as DuWon Shipping, a South Korea-based company affiliated with Eastern Venus Inc.

 Description

 Eastern Venus has a total length of 183.4 m meters and a width of 25 m, stationarily weighing 4,202 tons and having a gross tonnage of 26,594 tons.
 The vessel is mainly light-colored and contains four royal suites with their respective names, two of them being the "Archaic" and "Modern" suites, following Japanese traditional architecture, with the other two, the "Noble" and "Elegant" being more modern-looking in style.

 In addition to the royal suites, there are sixteen regular suites.
 Royal suites have several more features than the regular ones, such as larger bathroom space and a bedroom separate from the main living room.
 "Primavera", the name for the ship's dining room, has over 300 seats and serves both Japanese and Western food.

 Eastern Venus contains five decks and has a 6.5 m draft.
 The ship has a depth of hold of 9 meters.
 In 2024, the ship could hold 720 passengers, up from 696 the previous year.
 The ship can go over 20 kn.